A message from the Revd. Canon Roxanne F Hunte:

 ST MARKS' TWITTER ACCOUNT (@StMSouthNorwood)

-Why not follow St Mark's on Twitter as well?
-Click HERE.
+To follow St Mark's on Twitter, click HERE.

 8am Holy Communion (Book of Common Prayer)